MBA Career Goals Essay Examples

 Gain insight into the review process and eliminate weaknesses from your MBA application.

 Almost every MBA application has a career goals essay, yet many candidates struggle with this question.
 They know they want an MBA.
 But they haven’t defined their goals or how earning an MBA degree will help.

 SBC has former MBA Admissions Officers and top MBA graduates from every top program.
-If you’d like to speak with one of our Principals about your candidacy, please request a free analysis here.
+If you’d like to speak with one of our Principals about your candidacy, please request a free advising session here.

 In the meantime, see examples of career goal essays from our successful admits below.

 One of the things I value most at Company X is the collaboration between teams to advance new technologies.
 As a Program Manager, I coordinate research and development (R&D) projects for the engineering department.
 R&D is an exciting field to me because we make quick decisions, progress at lightning speed, and focus on the future.
 Currently, I am directing a X project that impacts the future of autonomous driving.

 Post-MBA, I will join the R&D group for a technology or automotive company as a product manager.
 I want to own the product lifecycle and effectively shepherd a product from inception to market.
 Ultimately, I aspire to influence monumental decisions like Porsche’s recent $6B investment in electric cars and electric charging infrastructure.

 Product management capitalizes on my strengths: communication, teamwork, leadership, planning and organization.
 I enjoy the breadth of exposure through this role because successful new product development requires me to leverage resources from all over the company – R&D, finance, marketing, supply chain, and production.